 Perhaps the very best is Discovery Island Carnivale which performs several times every evening.
 Guests will encounter dancers, stilt walkers and musicians for a nighttime dance party in the streets of Discovery Island.
 Don’t miss it!

-We have created a fantastic selection of Walt Disney World Planning Tips which you might find useful.
+In additions, we have created a selection of Walt Disney World Planning Tips which might help your vacation planning.